gumdropsteve/Harmonia/README.md

 Disputes are initially hoped to be worked out between the 2 parties involved (e.g. renter & landlord); but if they are not, they are opened up to be voted on by trusted dispute resolutionists.

-In order to be a dispute resolutionists, users stake (lock up $) `Token`.
-To discourage dishonest participation, these dispute resolutionists risk both their reputation and their stake ($) when voting.
-Dispute resolutionists are rewarded for good participation with `Token`.
+In order to be a dispute resolutionists, users stake (lock up $ in) `HAR`, a fungible token.
+Resolutionists risk both their reputation and their stake when voting, and can be penalized for dishonest participation.
+For honest participation, resolutionists are rewarded with `HAR`.

 #### Moving disputes to a blockchain means the votes are public.
 So if I am a dispute resolutionist looking to avoid "dishonest participation", why not just look and vote the same as everybody else voted?